 The bottom line is that if your company fails to respond to a Colorado subpoena, it could face an order prohibiting it from operating in Colorado and being obligated to pay attorneys fees.
 If your company fails to respond to a Wyoming subpoena, and it is a Wyoming company, it could be dissolved.
 And in every case, your company could be subject to a civil action in district court to enforce the subpoena.

 If you receive a civil investigative subpoena, please feel free to contact Harmony Law for assistance.
+Harmony Law is very familiar with numerous strategies for dealing with subpoenas.
 Harmony Law can provide the best solution to dealing with the subpoena.